farukparhat/terraform-provider-vapi/docs/resources/assistant.md

 - `model` (Object) Configuration for the AI model used by the assistant.
 See [model](#nested-schema-for-model) below.
 - `model_output_in_messages_enabled` (Boolean) Whether model output should be included in messages.
 - `server_messages` (List of String) List of server messages to receive during the conversation.
+- `server_url` (String) Server URL for webhook events.
+When set, the assistant will send configured events to this endpoint.
 - `silence_timeout_seconds` (Number) Timeout in seconds before ending the conversation due to silence.
 - `system_message` (String) System message that guides the assistant's behavior and personality.
 - `voice` (Object) Configuration for the voice used by the assistant.
 See [voice](#nested-schema-for-voice) below.